 - Virtual Reference Services.

-The activities of these Committes, Special Interest Groups and Content Area Roundtables have been set up to attain some of ACURIL’s objectives.
+The activities of these Committees, Special Interest Groups and Content Area Roundtables have been set up to attain some of ACURIL’s objectives.
 Their work is strategically planned and developed by Chairs and Co-Chairs during the year aligned to the annual conference themes and reviewed during the annual conference.

 The main feature of the Annual Conference is the development of a theme of interest to library and information services in the Caribbean.
 The President of the particular year develops the conference program along with the Executive Council, the Special Interest Groups and the Content Area Roundtables.
 The annual conference serves as the major continuing education event of the organization.